 Day Out with Dad: Sonoma Valley Airport Display Days

-The Sonoma Valley Airport holds these "display days" on the second weekend of every month, where the owners of the vintage aircraft open their hangars and show off their planes.
-Schelleville aiport is home to numerous different historic planes, making it a living aviation museum of sorts.
-This month's display days are this weekend, May 14 and 15, from noon to 4 pm.
+The Sonoma Valley Airport holds display days on the second weekend of every month, where the owners of the vintage aircraft open their hangars and show off their planes.
+The aiport is home to numerous different historic planes, making it a living aviation museum of sorts.
 Feel free to wander the hangar rows and check out the planes on view.
 The airport is well known for its fleet of World War II--era Boeing Stearman biplanes, and you'll also see rare machines like an SNJ (the Navy version of the famous North American T-6 "Texan" trainer), a De Havilland Tiger Moth, a Piper Cub or two, and many other colorful aircraft that you've probably never heard of.
 If you're lucky, you'll have a chance to get up-close-and-personal with the recently restored 1943 Curtiss P-40N Warhawk that lives at Sonoma Valley Airport, as well as a P-51 Mustang that makes its home their, too.

 Being that this is a working airport, planes are coming and going all the time.
 It's a lot of fun to watch them start then engine on a Stearman biplane, taxi it out to the runway, and take off.
 Adventurous types can even go for a ride in one of the Stearmans or the SNJ, operated by Vintage Aircraft Co.
 Walk-ins are taken on weekends from 10 am to 4 pm, and rides start at $175 for a 20-minute unforgettable scenic flight over the Wine Country.
 Longer flights will even take you out over Novato and Tomales Bay or Mt.
 Tam and the Marin Headlands!
 (Sounds like a neat Father's Day gift… hint, hint.)
 Those with deeper pockets who desire an even more exciting flight can even book a ride in the P-40 or P-51.